 The other three EU countries without video game laws are Slovenia, Romania and Luxemburg.

-Swedish media have erroneously reported that the EU plans to register and bill all bloggers, setting off a firestorm of reaction in the
+Swedish media have erroneously reported that the EU plans to register and bill all bloggers, setting off a firestorm of reaction in the country.

 Politicians of all political stripes and most major media outlets have since furiously attacked the idea as another example of Big Brother snooping into people's daily lives, while the MEP at the heart of the controversy has been compared to

 Romanian dictator Nicolae Ceausescu.

 The papers later specified that the proposal had originated in a month-old report on media pluralism from the parliament – a document that has little legal weight – and intended to clarify the legal situation of bloggers, but by then the debate